smolquants/papr-review-2023-02/review/funding-rates.md

 tokens.

-This is essentially the same reason (but for NFT collateral) to consider adding the "interest rate" premium into the PAPR mechanism funding rate by using wstETH or one of its LSD equivalents as the quote/pairing token in the underlying PAPR liquidity pool on Uniswap, as the funding rate would then implicitly incorporate the risk free rate in the no arb strategy above.
+This is essentially the same reason (but for NFT collateral) to consider adding the "interest rate" premium into the PAPR mechanism funding rate by using wstETH or one of its non-rebase LSD equivalents as the quote token in the underlying PAPR liquidity pool on Uniswap, as the funding rate would then implicitly incorporate the risk free rate in the no arb strategy above.

 Notice, if `f_perp` also incorporates the interest rate component, then when using the LSD, should expect PAPR funding rates to